What’s the Difference Between 255 and 265 Tires?

 Wider tires, like the 265, generally provide more stability and improved handling during cornering.

+They can enhance traction and grip, especially in wet or snowy conditions.
 On the other hand, narrower tires, like the 255, can offer better fuel efficiency and provide a smoother and quieter ride.

 Consider your driving style and the conditions in which you typically drive to determine which tire size aligns best with your performance needs.